stefb965/deco/README.md

 Building packaged apps is automated via Grunt.
 From any Unix machine, run `grunt compile`, which will first build the latest version of the Ember app followed by packaging it for OS X, Linux, Windows, and a transfer of the changed ffmpeg binaries.

 Please note that in order to create a Windows build with the correct icon, you need to run `grunt prebuild && grunt compileWindowsWithIcon` from either a Windows machine or a Unix machine with Wine installed.

+## License
+The Azure Cross-Platform Explorer is licensed as GPLv3, since we're using GPL-licensed components to display and play media formats.
+We would have loved to license this code with a more permissive license, but could not - please make sure to consult `LICENSE` and [the GPL information website](http://www.gnu.org/licenses/quick-guide-gplv3.en.html) for details about the license.